ConesaLab/SQANTI3/README.md

  git clone https://github.com/ConesaLab/SQANTI3.git
 ```

-(2) Move into the SQANTI3 folder and create a virutal environment with all the Python packages required for installation.
-For doing that in just one step, use the `SQANTI3.conda_env.yml` that you can find in the main folder.
-This file contains all the information necessary to install the dependencies.
+(2) Move into the SQANTI3 folder and create a virutal environment with all the Python packages required for installation by running the `SQANTI3.conda_env.yml` script that you can find in the main folder.
+This script contains all the information necessary to install the required dependencies.
 Type `y` to agree to the interactive questions.
-You can change the name of the environment if you want to by using -n option during its creation.
-By default, the name of the environment will be **SQANTI3.env**.
+You can change the name of the environment by using -n option.
+By default, the name of the environment will be **SQANTI3_env**.

 ```
 cd SQANTI3
-conda env create -f SQANTI3.conda_env.yml source activate SQANTI3.env
+conda env create -f SQANTI3.conda_env.yml source activate SQANTI3_env
 ```

 (3) Once you have activated the virtual environment, you should see your prompt changing to something like this: